NJ2020/Image-Compositing/README.md

 # Image Compositing

-#### *Note: This was the work done by me during the internship at Samsung Research Institute.
-This is a very intriguing problem which I think is very relevant from industrial research point of view for companies that are working on AI driven smartphones.*
+#### *Note: This work was done by me during the internship at Samsung Research Institute last summer.
+It addresses an intriguing problem which I think is quite relevant from an industrial research point of view, especially for companies that are working on AI-powered smartphones.*

 ## Aim
 *The aim of this project was to generate aesthetically pleasing, photorealistic composite by merging two (or more) selfies.*